shafferma08/issue-logger/code-part1.md

     - It replaces each `placeholderElement` with the corresponding issue card HTML.

 In summary, this function updates the DOM to reflect the current list of active issues, either by adding a single new issue card when a new issue is added, or by adding all active issues when the page is loaded or reloaded.

+## deleteActiveIssuesDOM
+This function is used to remove all issue cards from the DOM when the issues data gets cleared.

+- `const nodesForDeletion = [ ...issuesListElement.children ].slice(1)`: This line is creating an array from the children of `issuesListElement`, which represents the list of issues in the DOM.
+It then uses `.slice(1)` to get a new array that excludes the first child.
+This is because the first child node is likely a static part of the layout (such as a title or header), and we don't want to delete that.

+- `nodesForDeletion.forEach((node) => {...})`: This line iterates over the `nodesForDeletion` array.
+For each node, it removes the node from the `issuesListElement` using the `.removeChild(node)` method.

+- `noIssuesMsg.style.display = "block"`: This line changes the CSS `display` property of `noIssuesMsg` (which is likely a message saying "No issues" or similar) to `block`, making it visible.

+- `noIssuesMsg.parentElement.style.justifyContent = "center"`: This line centers the `noIssuesMsg` element within its parent element.
+This is likely done for aesthetic reasons, to make the interface look better when there are no issues displayed.

+In summary, this function is used to clear all issue cards from the DOM and display a "No issues" message when the issue data gets cleared.